enjoy2000/blogging-with-gist/README.md

 # Blogging with Gist
 TODO Add badges

-This is a project that I built by (Rekit)[https://github.com/supnate/rekit].
+This is a project that I built by [Rekit](https://github.com/supnate/rekit).
-Which is using (Gist API)[https://developer.github.com/v3/gists/] to create a mini blog with some features:
+Which is using [Gist API](https://developer.github.com/v3/gists/) to create a mini blog with some features:
 - Creating blog with title
 - Listing Comments
 - Adding Comments